-“Tá sí go hálainn—she’s a right beauty,” Seamus answers with a nostalgic smile.
+“Tá sí go hálainn—she’s a right beauty,” Seamus gives me a nostalgic smile.
 “You’re a lucky man.
 I’ll let you enjoy her in peace.”
-He stands and claps me on the shoulder.
+He says as he rises and claps me on the shoulder.

 Angelique and I are currently in Ballyduff, one of two Irish villages where the Bain family once lived.
 We visited, the other, a fishing village called Tramore, two days ago.
-Although, to Grace's knowledge, no relatives remain in the area, I decided to bring Angelique anyway.
+According to Grace, no relatives remain in the area, but I decided to bring Angelique anyway.
 I wanted her to experience the places that Rory's father and grandfather had described to him and that he, in turn, had shared with her.
 Ballyduff and Tramore dictated my choice of Waterford Castle as our base for the third and, sadly, last week of our honeymoon.

-The last two and a half weeks have been some, if not the, happiest times of my life.
-Only becoming a Thorne, having Angelique return my love, and then making her my wife compares.
-Our honeymoon, the time away from Boston, has benefited us both as individuals and as a couple.
-From the moment we landed in Florence, we felt at peace.
-Finally, we could to leave the stress of the Cordi trials and publicity behind and concentrate solely on ourselves—on each other.
+The last two and a half weeks have delivered some, if not the, happiest times of my life.
+Only becoming a Thorne and having Angelique return my love and then agreeing to marry me compares.
+Our honeymoon and the time away from Boston have benefited us both as individuals and as a couple.
+We felt at peace from the moment we landed in Florence.
+Finally, finally, we could leave the stress and publicity of the Cordi trials behind and concentrate solely on ourselves—on each other.

-“I know just the way to avoid that,” I offered.
+“I know just the way to avoid that,” I suggestively offered.
 She blushed but had held my gaze.
-“I can’t wait,” she said, and I thrilled at her growing confidence.
+“I can’t wait,” she said, thrilling me with her growing confidence.

-We showered after our late breakfast and napped because we were both feeling tired, from jet lag mostly, but also from the hectic month leading up to our wedding.
+We showered after our late breakfast and napped because we were both feeling tired— from jet lag mostly, and from the hectic month leading up to our wedding.
 We woke around two-thirty and then, after some discussion, decided to make the short drive for a cursory exploration of the old city.

 "When was that?" she asked.